julch94/learning-lua/README.md

 Functions can have multiple parameters/arguments - they just need to align.
 By default, lua will use the value nil where our arguments are not covered by parameters.

+### Module 4-4 Assignment - Adding Parameters and Arguments to the Shopping Calculation Function
 The assignment for this module was to expand on our previous script by adding parameters for subtotal and taxRate and then calling that function with three different sets of arguments.
 The results of the script [module-4-4-parameters-and-arguments.lua](https://github.com/julch94/learning-lua/blob/main/Module4/module-4-4-parameters-and-arguments.lua) should be 120, 220, and 500, which they are as shown below:

 ![image](https://github.com/julch94/learning-lua/assets/74890109/dd22db69-18c9-43b8-b3f6-f7992028d809)

+### Module 4-5 - Returns

 Module 4-5 covers returns

 The keyword return allows us to spit out a value when a function is called.
 It is used from within the the function and allows said value to be used by the rest of the program by assigning the function call to a variable, like so: myVariable = getVariable(arg1)

+### Module 4-5 Assignment - Returning the Shopping Total to a Variable

 The assignment for this module was to setup our previous script to be able to return the total instead of printing it.
 Then, the assignment provided some arguments to try printing as well as a finalTotal to sum the previous results to retrieve and print.
 The results should be 240, 330, and 75, with the finalTotal being 645.
 The script [module-4-5-returns.lua](https://github.com/julch94/learning-lua/blob/main/Module4/module-4-5-returns.lua) successfully yielded these results as shown below:

 ![image](https://github.com/julch94/learning-lua/assets/74890109/ad90bbe5-f7a8-48b6-a0b6-6be4bacf19bb)

+### Module 4-6 - Functions After Returns

 Module 4-6 covers functions after returns

 Note: after any return occurs, the rest of the function's code will be skippped.
 This can be useful when understood as it can replace the need of if and else statements.

+### Module 4-6 Assignment - Guess the Print Statements

 The assignment for this module was to guess which statements would print from the example script without running it, and then running it to confirm.
 If input in trickyReturns is true, the following letters should print: a, b.
 If input is false the following letters should print: a, c, d.
 Running the script and changing input to true and false confirmed these results.
 The reason for these results is that the function breaks out after the first time it hits return.
 The example script is provided below, for reference: